-&lt;sup>2How much better would the situation be if 5ESS were written in Ada?
+2How much better would the situation be if 5ESS were written in Ada?
 That would be another paper, I think.

-C has certainly endured, and this is a tribute to the enduring positive qualities of the design: it continues to occupy a certain balance between programming effort and efficiency, portability versus substantial access to the underlying machine mechanisms.
-C as a language choice is a compromise: certainly smaller code could be provided with byte codes.
-Faster code by programming in assembler.
-Probably C occupies the high ground in being universally implemented and in having a number of good commercially refined development environments.
-Add to these rationales, those provided by employers in choosing C: There is a relative abundance of C programmers coming from school.
-There is a willingness of established programmers to learn C or Java (as opposed to Lisp, ML, or other languages).
+C has certainly endured, and this is a tribute to the positive qualities of the design: it continues to occupy a certain balance between programming effort and efficiency, portability versus substantial access to the underlying machine mechanisms.
+Even its strongest advocates must acknowledge that C is not "optimal": certainly smaller code could be provided with byte codes, and faster code by programming in assembler.

+A strong practical support for C is the fact that it is nearly universally implemented on computing platforms, and on many of them being available in a refined development environment.
+Add to these rationales those provided by employers in choosing C: There is a relative abundance of C programmers coming from school.
+There is an expectation that established programmers will know C. In fact this contributed to the design of Java, whose syntax is based in part on the assumption that programmers would find a C-like syntax comfortable.

 But times have changed.
-Today we expect a single programmer to command a machine that is 400 times larger in memory, and 400 times faster.
-Why should we expect a language design oriented to relatively small code size, oriented toward an environment in which simplicity of design dominates robustness, to still be an appropriate choice today?
+Today we expect a single programmer to command a machine that is 400 times larger in memory, and 400 times faster than in 1978.
+Why should we expect a language design oriented to relatively small code size, oriented toward an environment in which simplicity of design dominates robustness, to continue to be an appropriate choice?

 Why is it used at Berkeley?
 Many faculty know C fairly well.
 We often use UNIX in some form, and even Microsoft Windows or Macintosh systems provide C. C is "good enough" for many student projects.
-It is low-enough level that the transition from C to assembler can be used to match-up higher level notions in programming to implementation at the level of machine architecture.
-By being the implementation language for the UNIX operating system, additional programming in C provides access to nearly every feature short of those available only to the assembly-language programmer.
+It is low-enough level that the transition from C to assembler can be used easily in a tutorial fashion to demonstrate the relationship of higher-level language notions to their implementation at the level of machine architecture.
+By being the implementation language for the UNIX operating system, additional programming in C provides access to nearly every feature short of those few machine-dependent concepts available only to the assembly-language programmer.